What does First Christian Church believe?

-2. Believer’s baptism by immersion: Although Disciples practice baptism by immersion, other baptism traditions are honored among those who wish to become members by transfer.
-We joyfully celebrate “Parent-Child Dedications” for infants and young children.
-We also welcome our unbaptized friends to participate in all facets of our community.
+2. Believer’s baptism by immersion: Disciples practice baptism by immersion; although, other baptism traditions are honored among those who wish to become members by transfer.
+We joyfully celebrate Child Dedications for infants and young children whose parents or guardians wish to raise their children in the church.

 3. Freedom of belief: Disciples are called together around one essential of faith: belief in Jesus Christ as Lord and Savior.
 Persons are free to follow their consciences guided by the Bible, the Holy Spirit study and prayer, and are expected to extend their freedom to others.

 4. Belief in the oneness and unity of the church: All Christians are called to be one in Christ and to seek opportunities for common witness and service.